 After the demise of the UNIA, Moore founded several organizations.
 With her base in Harlem, Moore founded and served as president of the Universal Association of Ethiopian Women in 1950.
 In 1963, she founded the Committee for Reparations for Descendants of U. S. Slaves, and The Republic of New Africa, which demanded self-determination, land, and reparations for African Americans.
 During the height of the Cold War, Moore presented a petition to the United Nations in 1957 which demanded land and billions in reparations for people of African descent and it requested direct support for African Americans who sought to immigrate to Africa.

 Moore also focused on local issues.
 In 1966, she participated a sit-in at a Board of Education meeting in Brooklyn in 1966.
 Moore and the other protesters said board members failed to adequately fund schools in African-American communities.
 She also served as the bishop of the Apostolic Orthodox Church of Judea and she co-founded the Commission to Eliminate Racism, Council of Churches of Greater New York.

 While attending the funeral of former Ghanaian President Kwame Nkrumah in 1972, the Ashanti ethnic group bestowed upon her honorary title “Queen Mother.”
 In 1989, the Corcoran Gallery of Art, in Washington, D.C. honored Moore and 40 other famous black women in Brian Lanker’s photo exhibit, “I Dream a World.”

-Moore’s activism continued through the mid-1990s, where she made her final public appearance at the Million Man March in 1995.
-On May 2, 1997 Queen Mother Moore passed away at the age of 98 from natural causes in a Brooklyn nursing home.
-At the time of her death she was survived by a son, five grandchildren and a great-grandson.
+Moore’s activism continued through the mid-1990s, and she made her final public appearance at the Million Man March in 1995.
+On May 2, 1997, Queen Mother Moore passed away at the age of 98 from natural causes in a Brooklyn nursing home.
+At the time of her death she was survived by her son, five grandchildren and a great-grandson.